 Weebly is a web hosting service specifically oriented for online shopping, headquartered in San Francisco.
 Its parent company is Square, Inc., and currently has more than 45 million customers around the world.

 If only those words on their website were true; Build a professional website that grows with your business.
 Our friends at WPBeginner’s – WordPress vs Weebly – Which one is better?
 (Comparison) have a great video comparing WordPress vs Weebly.

-SquareSpace even has a drag and drop editor that you can use to create posts and add pages.
+Squarespace even has a drag-and-drop editor that you can use to create posts and add pages.
 (So does WordPress, by the way.)
-Users who have no experience working on websites can easily add images, audio, and videos, and more.
+Users who have no experience working on websites can easily add images, audio, videos, and more.
 (Remember the MySpace days?)
-All of your pages and posts can be customized entirely they said.
+All of your pages and posts can be customized entirely, they said.
 Wrong!